News

 Artistic Residency

-Artistic Residency Instituto Nacional de Bellas Artes y Literatura Mexico
+Instituto Nacional de Bellas Artes y Literatura

 Growing up in Poland, where the religious landscape is dominated by a rigid and conservative form of Catholicism, I was shocked upon arriving in Mexico.
 There, I encountered a vibrant and omnipresent world of religious icons and symbols, freely used and adapted to individual preferences and needs.
 I was mesmerized by the overlap of cultures and beliefs, which gave rise to a rich, visually dynamic tradition.